michaelgrosner/tribeca/README.md

 ### REST API

 Tribeca also exposes a REST API of all it's data.
 It's all the same data you would get via the Web UI, just a bit easier to connect up to via other applications.
 Visit `http://localhost:3000/data/md` for the current market data, for instance.

+### TODO

+TODO:

+1) Create a VM image or something to make deployment much much easier

+2) Write up descriptions of all the parameters and their functionality

+3) Drop ZMQ/OkCoin component.
+It doesn't work.

+### Donations

+If you would like to support this project, please consider donating to 1BDpAKp8qqTA1ASXxK2ekk8b8metHcdTxj